iamwpj/iamwpj/resume/src/resume.md

     custom API to interface with directly as well as be the connection to the frontend.
 I also integrated the frontend login to the campus solution.
--   **On-prem Kubernetes proof of concept:** I performed a minimal three node cluster installation of Kubernetes on virtual servers within our on premise environment.
-A colleague and I evaluated our team's ability to operate and integrate our current workflows into a container environment.
-We determined it wasn't a good fit and turned our focus to improving core infrastructure so that down the road the migration would be easier.